Publications/Reviews

 The Sydney event was launched by the Provost and Deputy Vice Chancellor of the University, Professor Stephen Garton, and the Acting Director of the AAIA, Dr Stavros Paspalas.

-Dr Monica M. & Prof. Alexander Cambitoglou - MacLaurin Hall, Book Launch 2018
+Monica M & Prof. Alexander Cambitoglou

 2006: Hellenistic Gold Eros Jewellery: Technique, Style and Chronology, British Archaeological Reports (BAR) International Series 1510 (Archaeopress, Oxford).